Explore IU Indianapolis degrees and career opportunities

 Think of HR managers as casting directors who help put the right people in the right job—and then develop the culture and compensation packages to keep them motivated.
 When you enter the human resource management field, you may travel the traditional route of human resources and labor relations—such as compliance with employment and labor laws, management development, wage and salary administration, organizational planning, and contract negotiation—or you may choose to jump into the newer areas in the behavioral sciences, tracking their implications for human resource management programs.

-Employment of human resources managers is projected to grow 5% from 2022 to 2032, faster than the average for all occupations.
-About 15,500 openings for human resources managers are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retirement ( Occupational Outlook Handbook, 2023).
+Employment of human resources managers is projected to grow 5% from 2024 to 2034, faster than the average for all occupations.
+About 17,900 openings for human resources managers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire ( Occupational Outlook Handbook, 2025).

-According to the IUPUI (now called IU Indianapolis) First Destination Survey in 2023, the average starting salary reported for the human resource management B.S.B. graduates was $50,170, and the median salary was $50,000.
+According to the IUPUI (now IU Indianapolis) First Destination Survey in 2024, the average salary for Kelley School of Business graduates was $58,305, and the median salary was $60,000.

 (This section is intended for informational purposes, not prediction of actual salary.)